Look around you. The horizon trembling, shapeless. We are all of us comrades.DFW(ish)

 ’91 is simply far too late – we had been on extinction track aleady long before. ’45 was an absolutely crucial pivot point, and with nuclear deterence both sides of the cold war could have concievably found a way to commit to a steady-state or degrowth survival track – but the possibility was outside the respective ideologies at play.

 So, it’s the moment that capitalism met fossil fuels that’s my date for Holocene-death now.
 It can’t have been later than this.
 Capitalism without fossil fuels would still be an exterminatus machine, but it would be wielding far less energy and growing way slower.
-It might never be able to cause a mass extinction event without fossil fuels.
 Other modes of metabolic regulation with fossil fuels, well – that had the potential to be a survival track, if managed right.

 God, Aliens, AI, time-travel – or a global revolution.